otaviobonassi/secret-messages/README.md

 # secret-messages
-Simple encrypting project using atob and btoa with a little of Regex.
+Simple encrypting project using atob and btoa with some Regex.